 Section 4.01.
 Administrative Fee.
 The Academy agrees to pay to the College Board an administrative fee of 3% of the State School Aid Payments received by the Academy.
-This fee shall be retained by the University Board from each State School Aid Payment received by the University Board for forwarding to the Academy.
-This fee shall compensate the University Board for overseeing the Academy's compliance with the Contract and all Applicable Law and other related activities for which compensation is permissible.
-If the Academy elects to enter into a contract for an administrative review with the [University/ College/ District] Charter Schools Office, the costs of performing an administrative review shall not be part of the administrative fee under this section but shall be an added service provided by the [University/ College/ District] Charter Schools Office to the Academy on a fee for service basis, as authorized under the Code.
+This fee shall be retained by the College Board from each State School Aid Payment received by the College Board for overseeing the Academy's compliance with the Contract and all Applicable Law and other related activities for which compensation is permissible.
+If the Academy elects to enter into a contract for an administrative review with the Charter Schools Office, the costs of performing an administrative review shall not be part of the administrative fee under this section but shall be an added service provided by the Charter Schools Office to the Academy on a fee for service basis, as authorized under the Code.